evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 **Reference**: The complete list of metrics is available in the [All metrics](../reference/all-metrics.md) table.
 {% endhint %}

-# Custom test parameters
+# Metric parameters

-**Defaults**.
 Some metrics include default parameters.
 For example, probabilistic classification quality metrics have a default 0.5 decision threshold.
 You can override the defaults by setting custom parameters.

-{% hint style="info" %}
-**Reference**: The available parameters are lsited in the same [All metrics](../reference/all-metrics.md) table.
-{% endhint %}

-## How to set the parameters
+Some metrics also have required parameters.
+For example, if you want to calculate the number of values that match a regular expression, you need to specify it.

 **Example 1**.
-Some metrics might require setting a parameter.
-For example, if you want to calculate the number of values that match a regular expression, you need to specify it.

-Here is an example:
+How to specify regular expression (required parameter):

 ```python
 data_integrity_column_report = Report(metrics=[